elinscott/koopmans_docs/tutorials/tutorial_2.rst

   :lineno-start: 29
   :language: text

+In order to understand what these calculations are doing, we must think ahead to theThe next step in the calculation will be to calculate the screening parameters using the ΔSCF method (see the ``method`` keyword in the input file)
   The subsequent ΔSCF calculations, where we remove/add an electron from/to the system, require us to work in a supercell.
 These ``wan2odd`` calculations involve transforming the :math:`k`-dependent primitive cell results from previous calculuations into equivalent :math:`\Gamma`-only supercell quantities that can be read by ``kcp``.

 Calculating the screening parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^